 Even though the labels of food pouches promise something different, a sweet fruit base often makes up more than 50% of the ingredients.
 Babies enjoy the sweet taste of the fruit puree but on the other hand they don’t get a chance to develop their palate.
 While babies under 12 months of age naturally like to explore new tastes they will develop a skill called ‘neophobia’, a fear of new things, when they grow older.
 This makes the introduction of new tastes after the first birthday difficult.
 Babies used to pouches are at risk of becoming picky eaters later on.

 Given the impact the weaning phase has on your child’s development, it is important to make some considerate choices about how you would like to shape this phase.
 Every child is different and will need a different approach.
-And also every parent is different: food and eating might be more important to one than to another.
 The first years of your baby’s life are a great opportunity to establish healthy habits as a family.

 Dr Sophie Niedermaier